AverageTrailerTrash/hols-obsidian-tips/using_obsidian/Recommended Folder Structure.md

 # Recommended Folder Structure

->[!x] This vault has a slightly different structure since it is about (mostly) one topic.
-More involved vaults call for more thorough organization.
+>[!x] This vault has a slightly different structure, as it is for public consumption and about (mostly) one topic.
+More involved vaults call for more thorough and consistent organization.

 I use a simple folder structure in most of my vaults, as well as on my computers.